smaclell/smaclell.github.io/_drafts/deploys-becoming-boring-part-2.md

 the other services unchanged so failures can be attributed to the changes.
 This has been instrumental at finding subtle system level integration issues.
-Occasionally, we would perform some manual testing for areas particularly hard to check automatically or would provide limitted use.
+Occasionally, we would perform some manual testing for areas particularly hard to check automatically or would provide limited use.
 We try very hard to automate all of our testing and reduce what needs to be verified manually.

 <p class="center-image">